 Read more on How to Ship a Car to Hawaii.

-Read more about our picks and recommendations for the Best Car Shipping Companies.
+Read more about our picks and recommendations for the Best Car Shipping Companies in 2022.

 No. Matson’s car shipping ports on the West Coast are Long Beach, Oakland, and Tacoma.